DinorNagar/Molecular-MRI-Generator/README.md

 ## 📑 References
-If you use this code for research or software development please reference the following preprint:
+If you use this code for research or software development please reference the following publication:
 ``` # TO CHANGE
-Nagar, D., Vladimirov, N., Farrar, C. T., & Perlman, O. (2023).
-Dynamic and Rapid Deep Synthesis of Molecular MRI Signals. arXiv:2305.19413.‏ https://doi.org/10.48550/arXiv.2305.19413
+Nagar, D., Vladimirov, N., Farrar, C.T., Perlman O. Dynamic and rapid deep synthesis of chemical exchange saturation transfer and semisolid magnetization transfer MRI signals.
+Sci Rep 13, 18291 (2023). https://doi.org/10.1038/s41598-023-45548-8
 ```